odygrd/lockfree_queues/README.md

 It can handle both simple and more complex data types, ensuring that the producer takes care of creating and destroying objects in the queue.
 The producer synchronizes with consumers and waits for the slowest one when the queue is full.

-To use this queue, consumers need to first "subscribe()" to it, and then they can start consuming messages.
+To use this queue, consumers need to first `subscribe` to it, and then they can start consuming messages.
 Importantly, all consumers will see all the messages in the queue.

 In addition, special attention has been given to optimizing the queue to avoid performance bottlenecks,